 Pros And Cons Of Growth Driven Design

-That said, there are several pitfalls of traditional web design that you may want to be aware of.
-While the project is self-contained, it usually takes 3-6 months to completely revamp a website.
-That’s a lot of time to accommodate in your labor plan.
-Plus, it’s a big upfront cost (one that is usually in the ballpark of $25,000 -$50,000).
+That said, there are several pitfalls of traditional web design that you may want to bear in mind.
+While self-contained, it usually takes 3-6 months to completely revamp a website.
+That’s a lot of time to accommodate in your overall labor plan.
+Plus, it demands a big upfront cost, generally in the ballpark of $25,000 - 50,000.

-A lot of traditional design decisions are made based on assumptions about your buyer’s journey, not hard data.
-And since technology and the Internet are growing and trends are constantly shifting, it’s entirely possible that your website will begin becoming obsolete shortly after you launch it.
+Additionally, unlike growth-driven design, traditional design decisions are often based on assumptions about your buyer’s journey, not hard data.
+Since technology and the internet continue to grow and change, and trends constantly shift, it’s entirely possible that your website will begin becoming obsolete shortly after you launch it.

-There are a lot of benefits to a GDD approach to your website, and we feel that, for our mission, this is a better fit.
-GDD has made itself an integral part of our methodology simply because it makes sense.
+Let’s take a look now at growth-driven design.
+There are many benefits a GDD approach can bring, making our team believe that it’s generally a better fit.
+Growth-driven design has become an integral part of our methodology simply because it makes sense.

-From the start, you don’t have to worry about those cumbersome upfront costs and time expenses.
-GDD websites grow with your business as you make consistent tweaks and changes to it over time.
-This way, you are better able to more efficiently plan your finances and labor costs for this project since it’s built in intervals.
+With growth-driven design, from the start, you don’t have to worry about those cumbersome upfront costs and time expenses.
+GDD websites grow with your business, as you make consistent changes and tweaks over time.
+Because the process is built-in intervals, you’re better able to plan your finances and labor costs for the project.

-What’s more is that with GDD, your website is optimized with real, hard data and analytics.
-Through trial and error and A/B testing, your team can deduce which aspects of your content strategy are working, and what areas need improvement.
-Analytics show you what your site visitors are responding best to so that you can learn about your approach as you go.
-This way, there are no assumptions - your content marketing is based on the facts.
+Additionally, with growth-driven design, your website is optimized with real, hard data and analytics.
+Through A/B testing and trial and error, your team can determine which aspects of your content strategy are working and what areas need improvement.
+Analytics will show you the elements your site visitors are responding to best; you can then assess the effectiveness of your approach as you go.
+This way, there are no assumptions; your content marketing is based on the facts.

-With GDD, your launchpad website can be developed and published live 50% faster and for 50% less, on average.
-Once you develop your launchpad website, you can start working to improve your web design as you go, as well as further develop your other corresponding pages.
-And the best part?
-Because of its incremental structure, your website is never completely out of date.
+With growth-driven design, your launchpad website can be developed and published 50 percent faster and, on average, for 50 percent less in cost.
+Once your launchpad website is developed, you can use GDD to improve your web design as you go, along with further developing your corresponding pages.
+The best part?
+Because of the incremental structure, your website is never completely out of date.